AVGP/50linesofcode/post-raw/2017-03-06-cors-a-guided-tour.md

 * `text/plain`
 * `application/x-www-form-urlencoded`
 * `multipart/form-data`

-or any header that isn't [allowed for simple requests](https://developer.mozilla.org/en-US/docs/Web/HTTP/Access_control_CORS#Simple_requests) requires a *preflight request*.
+Any other header that isn't [allowed for simple requests](https://developer.mozilla.org/en-US/docs/Web/HTTP/Access_control_CORS#Simple_requests) requires a *preflight request*.

 This mechanism is meant to allow web servers to decide if they want to allow the actual request.
 The browser sets the `Access-Control-Request-Headers` and `Access-Control-Request-Method` headers to tell the server what request to expect and the server answers with corresponding headers.